caddy-dns/acmedns/README.md

 }
 ```

-Not that this type of configuration requires one more field -- `fulldomain` (as returned by registration endpoint).
+Note that this type of configuration requires one more field – `fulldomain` (as returned by the registration endpoint).

 You can also embed this into `Caddyfile` directly.
-If you want this configuration to apply to all site-blocks in your `Caddyfile`, you can use [acme_dns global option](https://caddyserver.com/docs/caddyfile/options#acme-dns).
+If you want this configuration to apply to all site-blocks in your `Caddyfile`, use [acme_dns global option](https://caddyserver.com/docs/caddyfile/options#acme-dns).

 ```
 {